hont127/OldschoolUnrealCoroutine/README.md

 # OldschoolUnrealCoroutine
-Oldschool style unreal coroutine by Switch-Case mode.
+Oldschool style unreal coroutine use the Switch-Case mode.

 # How to use?